Blazeiscoding/Portfolio/src/pages/projects/project2.md

 date: 2024
 ---

-This is a frontend based project with using Accernity UI library and Lucide React.
+This is a frontend based project with using Aceternity UI library and Lucide React.